MOLM: Mixture of LoRA Markers: Experiments

 \subsection{Image Generation Quality}

-We next evaluate whether MOLM preserves the perceptual quality of generated images.
+We assess the impact of watermarking on the perceptual quality of generated images.
 Quantitatively, we achieve FID values comparable to or lower than existing watermarking methods (Table~\ref{tab:detection}), indicating minimal degradation.
 Importantly, the differences relative to vanilla Stable Diffusion are small ($\leq1.5$ FID), with no systematic drop in SSIM or PSNR.
 Qualitative comparisons are shown in Figure~\ref{fig:quality}.
-On both MS COCO and LAION Aesthetics, MOLM outputs remain visually indistinguishable from baseline Stable Diffusion generations.
+On both MS-COCO and LAION Aesthetics, MOLM outputs remain visually indistinguishable from baseline Stable Diffusion generations.
 The routing mechanism does not introduce noticeable artifacts.
 Additional visual examples are provided in the Appendix \ref{appendix:visual}.